bbauska/JS-InterviewQuestions-JS/README.md

 <h3>173: What does the “new” operator do?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-The “new” operator creates a new object, that has no properties, and then it invokes the function passing the new objected created as the value of “this” keyword.
+<p>The “new” operator creates a new object, that has no properties, and then it
+invokes the function passing the new objected created as the value of “this” keyword.
 The function that uses the “new” operator is called “constructor function” or just simply “constructor”.</p>